trenki2/trenki2.github.io/_posts/2017-06-04-trading-with-zorro.md

 trading software that manages my money I would have expected a higher quality standard.
 I need to be able to trust the software!

-Currently I am still using Zorro.
-The bugs could be resolved in cooperation with the Zorro Support Team and now I am successfully trading stocks.
+Some bugs could be resolved in cooperation with the Zorro Support Team but it seems there are still some left.
+With my newest trading strategy I noticed trade execution is not correct so I missed out on profit.

+Currently I am still using Zorro but I plan to replace it with my own software when I have the time.

 ## The Strategy